 When you use the Wi-Fi in our venue, we may collect data about:

-When you sign up to the Band on the Wall newsletter (in some instances this may be branded ‘The Guide to the World of Music’), we collect personal information.
+When you sign up to the Band on the Wall newsletter or opt-in to receive marketing emails when purchasing a ticket, we collect personal information.
 We use that information for a couple of reasons; to share events, news and content you’ve asked us to tell you about; to contact you if we need to obtain or provide additional information; to check our records are right and to check every now and then that you’re happy and satisfied.
 We don’t rent or trade email lists with other organisations and businesses.

 We use an industry standard third-party provider, MailChimp, to deliver our newsletters.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our newsletters.
 For more information, please see MailChimp’s privacy notice.
 You can unsubscribe or update your preferences and contact information at any time by clicking the links at the bottom of any of our email newsletters.